awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 You can switch the credit specification of a running or stopped instance at any time between `unlimited` and `standard`\.

+Note that in `unlimited` mode, an instance can spend surplus credits, which might incur an additional charge\.
+For more information, see [Surplus credits can incur charges](burstable-performance-instances-unlimited-mode-concepts.md#unlimited-mode-surplus-credits)\.

 ------
 #### [ Console ]